 Key points for selected Social and Care occupations

-- In 2014, there were approximately 102,000 persons employed in the selected social and care occupations, representing 5.3% of Ireland’s workforce (Figure 9.7.1)
+- In 2016, there were 110,000 persons employed in the selected social and care occupations, representing 5.4% of national employment

 - Approximately 58,000 persons were employed as care workers/home carers, accounting for just over 57% of total employment in the selected occupations

 - Over four fifths of total employment was concentrated in human health and social work and residential care activities